front-commerce/developers.front-commerce.com/source/docs/advanced/theme/wysiwyg.md

 }
 ```
     <blockquote className="important">
-    <b>Note:</b> Please keep in mind that for simplicity sake, the product name component is not code split, but if it grows in complexity, please make sure to code split it using <code>@loadable/component</code> to avoid too large bundles.
+    <b>Note:</b> Please keep in mind that for simplicity's sake, the product name component is not code split, but if it grows in complexity, please make sure to code split it using <code>@loadable/component</code> to avoid too large bundles.
     </blockquote>

 **Nested Wysiwyg components**